dciangot/k8s-intro-tutorials/workloads/README.md

 ```
 $ kubectl describe CronJob cronjob-example
 ```
-The events will show the records of the creation and deletion of the Jobs.

 5) list the pods and see that their logs contain the Hello message
 ```
 $ kubectl get pods
 $ kubectl logs <your pod name>
 ```

-5) Edit the CronJob `cronjob-example` and locate the `Suspend` field.
+6) Edit the CronJob `cronjob-example` and locate the `Suspend` field.
 Then set it to true.
 ```
 $ kubectl edit CronJob cronjob-example
 ```